How a Yale professor’s viral list pressured companies to pull out of Russia

 On Jan.
 5, 2021, the day before supporters of President Donald Trump attacked the Capitol, Sonnenfeld gathered nearly six dozen CEOs in a virtual meeting amid increasing fears that Trump would interfere with the transfer of power.

 The Post had just published the transcript of a call to Brad Raffensperger, Georgia’s secretary of state, in which Trump repeatedly urged Raffensperger to alter the outcome of the 2020 election in the state.
-The CEOs discussed suspending donations to members of Congress who said they would not certify the votes for President Biden.
+The CEOs discussed suspending donations to members of Congress who had said they would not certify the votes for President Biden.

 At another Sonnenfeld meeting, held over Zoom last April, two Black executives, Frazier and Ken Chenault, former chief executive of American Express, launched their drive to get fellow CEOs to sign onto a letter opposing restrictive voting rights bills being considered in dozens of states.
 Hundreds did in full-page ads published in the New York Times and The Washington Post.
-Republican leaders derided them as “woke CEOs.”
+Some Republicans derided them as “woke CEOs.”

 Sonnenfeld said he received death threats.
 Skeptics said the business leaders overstepped when they became involved in political debates.